Tingira Heights

 Tingira Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Tingira Heights is around 2,071, reflecting a 1.4% increase from the 2021 Census figure of 2,043 people.
-This growth is inferred from AreaSearch's resident population estimate of 2,031 in June 2024 and one validated new address since the Census date.
-The population density ratio is 1,137 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Tingira Heights' growth rate since the census (1.4%) is within 2.7 percentage points of its SA3 area's growth (4.1%), indicating competitive fundamentals.
-Interstate migration contributed approximately 63.0% of overall population gains during recent periods.
-For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Tingira Heights is around 2,071, reflecting a increase of 28 people since the 2021 Census which reported a population of 2,043.
+This change is inferred from AreaSearch's estimation of the resident population at 2,031 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 1 validated new address since the Census date.
+The current population density ratio is 1,137 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Tingira Heights's growth of 1.4% since census positions it within 2.7 percentage points of the SA3 area (4.1%), indicating competitive growth fundamentals.
+Interstate migration contributed approximately 63.0% of overall population gains during recent periods, driving primary growth for the suburb.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population